Skip to main content Skip to footer

 The documents to be provided depend on the type of licence applied for, the organisation applying, and the employees (or prospective employees) it would like to sponsor.
 Amongst other things, employers requesting a Global Business Mobility tier to their licence must prove the common ownership of the companies in question.

 It normally takes around six weeks for a Sponsorship Licence to be issued.
-An expedited service is available via a restricted priority service.
-Those fortunate enough to be allocated a slot can, for an additional fee, sometimes reduce the processing time to as little as two weeks.
+An expedited service is available and reduce processing sometimes reduce the processing time to as little as two weeks but otherwise takes approximately 5 weeks through the standard process.

 Once granted Sponsorship Licence's are now issued for 10 years.

-RLegal is a recommended immigration firm of solicitors by the Legal 500 in the immigration and business immigration categories, a measure of the high standard to which we operate.
+RLegal is a recommended immigration firm of solicitors by the Legal 500 in the immigration and business immigration categories.

 In order to apply for a Sponsorship Licence, you will need to show: